 MindFood wants to play it’s role in the growing success of ecotherapy by helping to reconnect people with mental health issues with earth and nature, which has been proven to have a powerful therapeutic effect.

-Mind the leading mental health charity and the University of Essex carried out research on the benefits of care farms and 94% of people interviewed commented that eco-therapy had benefited their mental health
+Mind, the leading mental health charity, and the University of Essex carried out research on the benefits of care farms and 94% of people interviewed commented that eco-therapy had benefited their mental health

-The impact our courses have on participants
+Our impact on participants

 Since coming to MindFood participants agreed or strongly agreed: